-Two comparisons of the time-varying and fixed effectiveness of BMPs (i.e., STEP + FIXED vs. STEP + VARY and ONE + FIXED vs. ONE + VARY) demonstrated that under the same NPV, the reduction rates of soil erosion in the VARY scenarios decreased by approximately 1.6-2.8% in the VARY scenarios (Figure 8a7a).
+Two comparisons of the time-varying and fixed effectiveness of BMPs (i.e., STEP + FIXED vs. STEP + VARY and ONE + FIXED vs. ONE + VARY) demonstrated that under the same NPV, the reduction rates of soil erosion decreased by approximately 1.6-2.8% in the VARY scenarios (Figure 7a).
 The apparent results are attributed to the representation of BMP effectiveness data.
-Inaccurate representation may over- or under-estimate the overall effectiveness of BMP scenarios, especially in long-term evaluations.
-Figure 10-9 depicts a comparison between BMP scenarios under one-time investments using a fixed effectiveness in the first (ONE+FIXED (1)) and the fifth year (ONE+FIXED (5)) and time-varying effectiveness (Table 2).
-Figure 10-9 indicates that using reasonable time-varying effectiveness can appropriately reduce the bias in evaluating the overall effectiveness of the BMP scenario since the "true" effectiveness of BMPs over time is difficult to measure precisely measure.
-Therefore, to minimize this bias or error as much as possible, researchers are suggested toshould periodically and thoroughly monitor BMP effectiveness data periodically and thoroughly.
-Furthermore, mModelers are meanwhile suggested toshould reasonably quantify time-varying BMP data and utilize it in watershed models.
+Inaccurate representation may over- or underestimate the overall effectiveness of BMP scenarios, especially in long-term evaluations.
+Figure 9 depicts a comparison between BMP scenarios under one-time investment using a fixed effectiveness in the first (ONE+FIXED (1)) and fifth year (ONE+FIXED (5)) and time-varying effectiveness (Table 2).
+Figure 9 indicates that using reasonable time-varying effectiveness can appropriately reduce the bias in evaluating the overall effectiveness of the BMP scenario since the "true" effectiveness of BMPs over time is difficult to precisely measure.
+Therefore, to minimize this bias or error as much as possible, researchers should periodically and thoroughly monitor BMP effectiveness data.
+Furthermore, modelers should reasonably quantify time-varying BMP data and utilize it in watershed models.

-Figure 109.
-Comparison of best management practice (BMP) scenarios under one-time investments using diverse BMP environmental effectiveness data.
-ONE + VARY represents the a BMP scenarios under with a one-time investment using time-varying effectiveness.
-ONE + FIXED (1) and ONE + FIXED (5) represent the BMP scenarios under with one-time investments using a fixed effectiveness in the first and fifth years, respectively.
+Figure 9.
+Comparison of best management practice (BMP) scenarios under one-time investment using diverse BMP environmental effectiveness data.
+ONE + VARY represents a BMP scenario with a one-time investment using time-varying effectiveness.
+ONE + FIXED (1) and ONE + FIXED (5) represent BMP scenarios with one-time investments using a fixed effectiveness in the first and fifth years, respectively.

-4.4 Qualitative analysis of the spatio-temporal distribution of selected BMP scenarios
+4.4 Qualitative analysis of the spatiotemporal distribution of selected BMP scenarios

-Figure 41-10 presents the spatio-temporal distributions of the six selected representative scenarios from two STEP Pareto fronts and two ONE-2 scenarios.
+Figure 10 presents the spatiotemporal distributions of the six selected representative scenarios from two STEP Pareto fronts and two ONE-2 scenarios.
 All scenarios have the same BMP spatial distribution but different implementation times.
-With the same NPV and implementation time, the two ONE-2 scenarios achieved a 6.22% soil erosion reduction rate based on the a fixed effectiveness of BMPs (155.09 NPV, 6.22%) and a soil reduction rate of 4.11% based on a time-varying effectiveness (Table 3).
-Figures 11a10a-c demonstrated three representative scenarios based on the a time-varying effectiveness of BMPs, including STEP +
+With the same NPV and implementation time, the two ONE-2 scenarios achieved a 6.22% soil erosion reduction rate based on a fixed effectiveness of BMPs (155.09 NPV, 6.22%) and a soil reduction rate of 4.11% based on a time-varying effectiveness (Table 3).
+Figures 10a-c demonstrate three representative scenarios based on a time-varying effectiveness of BMPs, including STEP + VARY-LL (150.55 NPV, 3.72%), STEP + VARY-MM (151.39 NPV, 4.11%), and STEP + VARY-HH (155.67 NPV, 4.56%).
+Figures 10d-f demonstrate three other scenarios based on a fixed effectiveness of BMPs, including STEP + FIXED-LL (150.63 NPV, 5.67%), STEP + FIXED-MM (151.77 NPV, 6.20%), and STEP + FIXED-HH (154.80 NPV, 6.59%).

-Figure 4410.
-Spatio-temporal distributions of the representative best management practice (BMP) scenarios: (a)-(c) represent scenarios of a low net present value (NPV) with a low soil erosion reduction rate (LL), a moderate NPV with a moderate reduction rate (MM), and a high NPV with a high reduction rate (HH) of in optimization experiments under with stepwise investment and a fixed BMP effectiveness (STEP + FIXED), respectively; (d)-(f) represent the corresponding scenarios under a time-varying BMP effectiveness (STEP + VARY); (g)

-represents the scenarios of both fixed and time-varying BMP effectiveness under a one-time investment in the second year (ONE-2).
+Figure 10.
+Spatiotemporal distributions of the representative best management practice (BMP) scenarios: (a)-(c) represent scenarios of a low net present value (NPV) with a low soil erosion reduction rate (LL), a moderate NPV with a moderate reduction rate (MM), and a high NPV with a high reduction rate (HH) in optimization experiments with stepwise investment and a fixed BMP effectiveness (STEP + FIXED), respectively; (d)-(f) represent the corresponding scenarios under a time-varying BMP effectiveness (STEP + VARY); (g) represents the scenarios of both fixed and time-varying BMP effectiveness under a one-time investment in the second year (ONE-2).